 E ’92, MBA ’98

-John currently leads the Connected Health strategy and technology innovation consultancy at Mobile Integrity, helping define and guide the strategy, definition and commercialization of mHealth applications, Internet of Things wireless enablement of medical devices and wearables, patient home therapies, clinician dashboards and big data analytics.
-John has worked with companies such as Fresenius Medical Care, Medtronic, NxStage Medical, Outset Medical, Verizon Wireless and Zettics.
+John currently leads the Digital Health strategy, technology and lean innovation consultancy at Healthy Context, helping define and guide the strategy, definition and commercialization of mHealth applications, IoT wireless enablement of medical devices, patient home therapies, clinician dashboards and big data analytics.
+John has worked with companies such as Fresenius Medical Care, Medtronic, Bayer Consumer Health, NxStage Medical, Outset Medical, AllState and Verizon Wireless.

-The balance of John’s 20+ years of experience includes executive and product innovation roles within 7 startup ventures involving mobile, web/cloud and digital media technologies.
-This includes serving as co-founder and VP of Marketing at mobile media platform provider, Azuki Systems (acquired by Ericsson) as well as various roles at wireless and service infrastructure providers Tatara Systems, Intraplex (acquired by Harris Corporation), Sycamore Networks and Microwave Radio (acquired by Adaptive Broadband).
+The balance of John’s 25+ years of experience includes founder, executive and product innovation roles within 7 startup ventures involving mobile, web, big data and digital media technologies, including Azuki Systems (acquired by Ericsson), Tatara Systems, Intraplex (acquired by Harris Corporation), Sycamore Networks and Microwave Radio (acquired by Adaptive Broadband).